VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI2/digital.md

 ### Misleading Information

+{{< quote "Rush Limbaugh, recipient of the Medal Of Freedom." >}}

-> "Global warming relies on the theory that we are destroying ecosystems.
-There is no evidence that we could destroy ecosystems."
+Global warming relies on the theory that we are destroying ecosystems.
+There is no evidence that we could destroy ecosystems.

-{{< attribution >}}

-Rush Limbaugh, recipient of the Medal Of Freedom.

-{{< /attribution >}}
+{{< /quote >}}

 Yes.
 Misinformation online is a royal fucking shit show.
-There's no way to possibly preserve total free speech, [not that we should](https://en.wikipedia.org/wiki/Paradox_of_tolerance), and also have a system that doesn't spread misinformation to the extent that people stop vaccinating their kids or thinking that COVID is a hoax.
+There's no way to possibly preserve total free speech, [not that free speech is always perfect](https://en.wikipedia.org/wiki/Paradox_of_tolerance), and also have a system that doesn't spread misinformation to the extent that people stop vaccinating their kids or thinking that COVID is a hoax.
 I'm not trying to address that problem.
 If I could, I would.
 But I honestly think that's a genie we can't really put back in the bottle now.

 Instead, I think we could do some things to make it a bit harder to spread stupid, false information by making it a bit harder to present data in misleading ways.
 Sure, the data itself may still be bad, but, we can make an attempt to increase transparency and display data accurately.
 How?
 Well, first, go have a look at some [comically bad graphs (Statistics How To)](https://www.statisticshowto.com/misleading-graphs/).